oracle-livelabs/goldengate/ggs-to-ogg/adb/adb.md

 9. Click **Create Autonomous Database**.
 Once it finishes provisioning, you can click on the instance name to see details of it.

-## Task 3: Load the Autonomous Transaction Processing Schema
+## Task 3: Load the Autonomous Transaction Processing schema

 1. Click the following link to download the database schema.